1. Compare Prices Across Every Brand (This is the #1 Hack)

 - 14–20 days: 8–12% discount

-If you're planning a 12-day trip, it might actually be cheaper to book 14 days — the per-day rate drops enough that 14 days costs less than 12 at the higher rate.
-Always check both options on CamperCompare.
+Here's where it gets interesting: if you're planning a 12-day trip, it might actually be cheaper to book 14 days.
+The per-day rate drops enough at the 14-day threshold that the total for 14 days costs the same or less than 12 days at the higher rate.
+We see this regularly on CamperCompare — always check both options.

 8. Avoid (or Negotiate) One-Way Fees

 Picking up in one city and dropping off in another usually incurs a one-way fee of $100–$400 depending on the distance.
+For long-distance one-way hires (e.g., Sydney → Cairns or Perth → Darwin), fees can reach $600+.
 But there are ways around it:

-- Return to the same depot — do a loop route instead of a one-way drive
+- Return to the same depot — do a loop route instead of a one-way drive.
+The Great Ocean Road from Melbourne is a natural loop, as is a South Island loop from Christchurch.

-- Choose popular one-way routes — routes like Sydney → Melbourne or Auckland → Christchurch often have reduced or zero one-way fees because they're high-demand
+- Choose popular one-way routes — high-demand routes like Sydney → Melbourne, Melbourne → Sydney, Auckland → Christchurch, and Brisbane → Sydney often have reduced or zero one-way fees because vehicles naturally flow both ways in roughly equal numbers.

 The Ultimate Savings Cheat Sheet